tavoyne/blog-next/posts/lockfiles-demystified.md

 ## Lockfiles and Git

 Should lockfiles be committed to the repository?
-You'll find a lot of different answers to that question around the Web, but only one of them is right: **Yes, always**.
+You'll find a lot of different answers to that question around the Web, but only one of them is right: **yes, always**.

 Why?
 Because you want anyone (e.g. a colleague) or anything (e.g. a deployment server) accessing your git repository to use the same version of `react` that you use locally, that you tested your code against.
 This is critical to prevent errors, as new versions—even backward-compatible ones—may break your code.